-Detailed Department and Service Plans have been produced which will underpin the delivery of the new Council Plan.
-Performance reports are provided to Portfolio Holders on a quarterly basis.
-These reports provide an overview of service performance, and progress against the delivery of key priorities and the management of risks.
+Detailed Department and Service Plans were again produced which underpin the delivery of the Council Plan and its associated Annual Delivery Plan.
+Performance reports are reviewed by Departmental Management Teams on a regular basis, with progress and issues reported to Portfolio Holders.
+These reports provide an overview of service performance, progress against the delivery of key priorities including those included in the Council Plan, and the management of risks.